tensorflow/quantum/README.md

 Report bugs or feature requests using the
 [TensorFlow Quantum issue tracker](https://github.com/tensorflow/quantum/issues).

+We also have a [Stack Overflow tag](https://stackoverflow.com/questions/tagged/tensorflow-quantum) for more general TFQ related discussions.

 In the meantime check out the [install instructions](./docs/install.md) to get the experimental code running!